A garage door can last between 15 and 30 years. Why the huge range?

 The quality of the materials you choose is an important factor, as is how well you take care of your garage door.

-Regular garage door maintenance doesn’t always mean having to call in a professional.
+Regular garage door maintenance in Houston, TX, doesn’t always mean having to call in a professional.
 There are plenty of DIY garage door maintenance tasks that you can do to keep your door in great shape.
 Check out the best ones below!

 1. Keep an Ear Out

 When you pull into your driveway turn the music off, roll the window down, and listen to what your garage door sounds like when it’s opening.
 If you become familiar to what it usually sounds like, you’ll notice when something is off.
-Unusual sounds can serve as an early alert that your garage door needs some TLC.
+Unusual sounds can serve as an early alert that your door needs some TLC or garage door services.
 Early alerts usually mean less expensive fixes — which is always a good thing.

 2. How’s It Rolling?

 As part of a biannual garage door maintenance schedule, you should inspect the rollers.
 Cheap rollers don’t last very long and will need to be replaced often.
-If you see any chips or cracks in the rollers or notice they are worn, it’s time to replace them.
+If you see any chips or cracks in the rollers or notice they are worn, it’s time for garage door replacement.
 Metal rollers also wear quickly, getting rusted, bent or stop rolling.
-Depending on use, this may be about every 5 to 7 years unless you replace with quality nylon rollers which last significantly longer.
+Depending on use, this may be about every 5 to 7 years unless you replace it with quality nylon rollers which last significantly longer.

 3. Check Out the Cables and Pulleys